 - Would the recipient benefit financially from the arrangement, and would the waiving shareholder reasonably be aware of this?

-This arrangement could be successfully challenged by HMRC, as the company would not be able to distribute the dividend at the £2,000 rate to both shareholders if the dividend waiver had not been used.
+HMRC could successfully challenge this arrangement, as the company would not be able to distribute the dividend at the £2,000 rate to both shareholders if the dividend waiver had not been used.

 Find out more in HMRC TSEM4225 – situations where the Settlements Legislation will apply.